 This is a mixed-use business class and first class lounge (with British Airways first-class passengers, of course, gaining exclusive entry to the private Concorde Bar).

-In addition to British Airways first and business class passengers, British Airways Singapore Lounge access is granted to Qantas Frequent Flyers holding Gold and above (by virtue of OneWorld Emerald and Sapphire status) who are travelling onwards on a OneWorld partner airline.
+In addition to British Airways first class and business class passengers, British Airways Singapore Lounge access is granted to Qantas Frequent Flyers holding Gold and above (by virtue of OneWorld Emerald and Sapphire status) who are travelling onwards on a OneWorld partner airline.
 British Airways Silver and Gold Executive Club Members also get access.

 British Airways Singapore Lounge – My verdict

 I was pleasantly surprised by this lounge.
 It exceeded my expectations in terms of the service, decor and refreshment offerings were all of a solid standard.
 Furthermore, with only a very small number of travellers choosing to avail themselves of this lounge when I visited, I found it a relaxing and quiet sanctuary.

 With the Qantas Singapore Lounge often struggling to meet demand at peak times, the British Airways Lounge is a lesser-known but very appealing option lounge for Qantas passengers departing outbound flights from the Lion City.